pittma/dpitt.me/forest/dsp-9F0P.md

-Which reduces significantly the number of multiplications needed because the exponent on the left-hand side of this congruence is much smaller than the one one the right.
+Which reduces significantly the number of multiplications needed because the exponent on the left-hand side of this congruence is much smaller than the one the right.
 Once we've done this smaller exponentiation, we simply use the CRT to recombine the results.